CIRCL/carl-hauser/SOTA/SOTA.md

 Raw results
 -----------

 Each algorithm produce a guess, which can be represented as a graphe between all input pictures.
 Each picture is linked to at least one other picture : its best match.
-This *result graph* is evaluated, thanks to the baseline graphe (ground truth graphe, hand made).
+This*result graph* is evaluated, thanks to the baseline graphe (ground truth graphe, hand made).
 The ratio of the intersection of the *result graph* thanks to the baseline graphe, divided by the original size of the *result graph* is equivalent to an “intersection ratio”.

 $$Intersection\\\_ratio = \\frac{\\sharp(result\\\_graphe\\\_edges\\cap ground\\\_truth\\\_graphe\\\_edges)}{\\sharp(result\\\_graphe\\\_edges)}$$

-The same can be conducted between *result graphe* themselves.
+The same can be conducted between *result graph* themselves.
 An intersection ratio of each graphe thanks to each other graphe can be computed.
 It is an approximate measure of “similarity” between the algorithms outputs.

 $$Output\\\_similarity \\approx Intersection\\\_ratio = \\frac{\\sharp(result\\\_graphe\\\_edges\_A\\cap result\\\_graphe\\\_edges\_B)}{\\sharp(result\\\_graphe\\\_edges\_A)}$$

+Results of this calculation are provided in Figure  \[figlist:intersection0\]

+Algoritms outputs can be paired.
+Their graphs can be merged into a uniq graph.
+This graph can me evaluated in the same way as any algorithm output.

+Results of this calculation are provided in Figure  \[figlist:pairing0\]

 <span>0.49</span> <img src="sota-ressources/raw_phishing_bmp_intersection_matrix.png" title="fig:" alt="Intersection matrix - Guess of rank 1 for each image comparison" />